mustardamus/generator-grail/auth/templates/README.md

 You can protect routes by the authentication middleware like this:

     module.exports = (config, helpers, io, models) ->
-      auth = require('../middleware/auth')(config, helpers)
+      auth = require('../middleware/auth')(config, helpers, models)

       @get '/inside', auth, (req, res) ->
         res.json req.user

 If the authentication fails, a 403 code is delivered to the client and the defined callback is never happening.
-If the authentication succeeds, `req.user` is populated with the information for the current user.
-Note that this is not the User Model.
-If you'd like to get the model you can find it by `req.user._id`.
+If the authentication succeeds, `req.user` is populated with the Mongoose User Model.

 ### Frontend